 Is a deep-seat Floyd sofa bad for back support?

-Not automatically, but deep seats can encourage your hips to sink and your pelvis to tilt back.
+Not automatically.
+Deep seats can let your hips sink and your pelvis roll back if the fit is off.
 If you feel your lower back rounding, add a lumbar pillow and keep your feet supported.

 Which model feels best for long movie nights?